Three Minute Thesis (3MT®)

 Villanova’s 3MT Competition

-The 3MT virtual competition will take place on Friday, February 18, 2022, from 3 to 5 p.m.
-The competition will be judged by a panel of three faculty judges.
+The 3MT campus competition will take place on Friday, February 18, 2022, from 3 to 5 p.m. in the Topper Theatre of the John and Joan Mullen Performing Arts Center.
+The competition will be judged by a panel of judges from university leadership.
 The panel of judges will award prizes to first and second place.
 The audience will select the winner of the audience choice award.

 Villanova’s Center for Speaking and Presentation (CSP) is an excellent resource as you prepare for your video submission as well as the final competition on February 18, 2022.
 CSP recommends scheduling several sessions with them as you prepare and perfect your presentation.
 Schedule your initial consultation.

 Check out the videos of winning presentations from some of our peer institutions: